openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

       * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.

+The order of claims description objects in the `claims` or `credentialSubject` array is used by the Wallet to determine the order in which the claims are displayed to the End-User, unless another mechanism is defined by the profile.

 # Claims Path Query {#claims-path-query}